cristiantobol/developer-toolcamp/session_09_unit_testing.md

 Once you've found it you can bookmark it in the browser.

-This will allow you to click around your source code and see exactly what is covered by your tests and what hasn't been touched so it shows you where to focus your efforts.
+This will allow you to click around your source code and see exactly what is covered by your tests and what hasn't been touched, so it shows you where to focus your efforts.

 <a name="extensions"></a>